 Products and dosage forms

 In general, when choosing the right dietary supplement, it should be noted that there is not only vitamin K2, but also vitamin K1 and vitamin K3 to buy.
 Preparations are also available that contain vitamin D in addition to vitamin K2.

 But there are not only differences here.
-Various forms of vitamin K2 itself are also available, which differ in their chemical structure and also in their effect.
+Various forms of vitamin K2 itself are also available, which differ in their chemical structure, as well as in their effect.
 You should pay particular attention to the designations MK-7 all-trans and MK-7 cis.
 The cis form cannot dock to the corresponding receptors in the body and is therefore ineffective.
-You should therefore always buy vitamin K2 MK7 with a high all-trans content.
+You should always buy vitamin K2 MK7 with a high all-trans content.
 Only this variant can bind to the vitamin receptors in the body.

-There are also differences with regard to the pharmaceutical form.
+There are also differences regarding the pharmaceutical form.

 Vitamin K2 drops